onqtam/headjack/docs/why/100_1k_10k_words.md

 System 10b
     from gameA to gameB - jango unchained meme - "the b is binary" from "the ... is silent" Culturio - like Factorio
-WikiRedditOverflow
+Agentic Abstraction
+The Biggest Truth
+The Comparison Operator - democratic WikiRedditOverflow
 Religion: the only truly scalable coordination & cooperation mechanism The World (Self) Model